nickjj/webserver/README.md

 You can start the server by running `webserver`.

 That will listen on `http://localhost:8008` by default.
-You can customize the bind address and port by running it with `webserver 0.0.0.0:5000`.
+You can customize the bind address and port by running it with `webserver 0.0.0.0:5000` or any `host:port` you want.

 You can hit `CTRL+C` to stop the server.